A sample of the decades of DIO & DR vindications that have

 west for hundreds of miles was that he intended to get to the Pole

 [That Cook was planning to get north by land as far as possible makes sense to any scientist who understands how little navigation Cook knew.
 (And if Cook could not reach the Pole, exploration of Crocker Land and a possible unknown continent beyond could make his expedition a success.
 See R.Bryce Cook & Peary: the Polar Controversy Resolved 1997 pp.326; also Cook's feint at ibid p.331.)
-When Cook found in 1908 that Crocker Land did not exist, and thus that his path to the Pole was over rough sea-ice (mostly far out of sight of terra-firma) — over 1000 miles, round-trip — our non-navigator explorer was forced to either face career-disastrous failure or fake a trip to the Pole.]
+When Cook found in 1908 that Crocker Land did not exist, and thus that the only path to the Pole was over rough sea-ice (more than 1000 miles, round-trip — mostly far out of sight of terra-firma), our non-navigator explorer was forced to either face career-disastrous failure or fake a trip to the Pole.]

 On 2011/12/4, DR received a phone call from Rob't Bryce, on his great pleasure at coming upon Cook's handwritten plans for a trip to the pole via Crocker Land.

 For two millennia, the only solstice known from Hipparchos'

 But in 1991, from analysis of Hipparchan eclipse-trio B